plone/plone.api/docs/content.rst

     portal = api.portal.get()

 Create your new content item using the :meth:`api.content.create` method.
 The type argument will decide which content type will be created.
-Both dexterity and archetype content types are supported.
+Both Dexterity and Archetypes content types are supported.

 .. code-block:: python